printfn/fend/wiki/Home.md

 * macOS: `$HOME/Library/Application Support/fend`
 * Windows: `{FOLDERID_RoamingAppData}\fend\config`

 You can always confirm the path that fend uses by typing `help`.
+You can also see the default configuration file that fend uses by running `fend --default-config`.

 These are the options currently available, along with their default values: